Notavatarkorra/notavatarkorra.github.io/Time on class.md

 5 hours of homework 7 days a week is so unrealistic.
 I work 40 hours a week at my job.
 God forbid i have sports, chores, exercise health or anything else i want to do, i physically cannot due to your class.

-My back and hands ache so much from this c, what if i had an injury or some kind of disease
+My back and hands ache so much from this class, what if i had an injury or some kind of disease.

-I'm going to talk to a counselor, or whoever i can to explain that this cannot physically be expected of someone.
  My health should not be deteriorating over an information systems class.
 Maybe you think you are teaching a class to students who have literally nothing else to do over the summer, and that's great for them, but you are also teaching to realistic young professional adults with jobs, health needs, families etc.

-I hope you will do the math and reconsider your course for someone that is new to the material and fits this demographic.
+I hope you will do the math or do some timing  tests or SOMETHING to get some hard accurate data and times for this class and reconsider your course for someone that is new to the material and fits this demographic.
 Because i really don't understand how this can possibly be the expectation.
+So much for just living a normal healthy life with exercising cooking and chores, all that's going to have to be sacrificed in order to just do well in this class so my company pays for it because this course is thousands of dollars i can't pay back on my own.
+I really hope you can take what i'm saying seriously as a struggling cbe more considerate with how you design your course.